bggopinath/cherry-blossom-2026-internal-clock/README.md

 - Richardson, E. A., Seeley, S. D., & Walker, D. R. (1974).
 A model for estimating the completion of rest for Redhaven and Elberta peach trees. *HortScience*, 9(4), 331–332.
 - Luedeling, E., Zhang, M., & Girvetz, E. H. (2009).
 Climatic changes lead to declining winter chill for fruit and nut trees in California during 1950–2099. *PLOS ONE*, 4(7), e6166.
+- Luedeling, E. (2012).
+Climate change impacts on winter chill for temperate fruit and nut production: A review. *Scientia Horticulturae*, 144, 218–229.
 - Zohner, C. M., & Renner, S. S. (2014).
 Common garden comparison of the leaf-out phenology of woody species from different native climates. *Ecology Letters*, 17(9), 1083–1092.